markmarijnissen/stockticker/README.md

 module.exports = Stock
 ```
-`@configure` tells Spine which attributes the model has.
-This is used troughout spine.js for storing in localStorage, ajax-request, etc.
+`@configure` defines the class name and attributes.
+This is used troughout Spine.js, for example when saving and searching instances in the global Stock collection.

 The model will be displayed with a stock view:
 `app/views/stock.jade`